-General and administrative expense - General and administrative expense for 2024 and 2023 was \$9.8 million and \$12.9 million, respectively, representing a decrease of 23.8%.
+General and administrative expense - General and administrative expense for 2025 and 2024 was \$2.0 million and \$2.3 million, respectively, representing a decrease of 14.4%.
 The decrease was primarily due to:

-- The elimination of legal and advisory fees associated with our previous MPSV Litigation, which totaled \$3.1 million for 2023, for our Shipyard Division, offset partially by, - Higher costs associated with initiatives to diversify and enhance our business for our Corporate Division, and - The timing of certain costs for all our divisions.
+- Lower incentive plan costs, offset partially by, - · Higher costs associated with initiatives to diversify and enhance our business, and - The timing of certain costs.